-- 21.5 TRAVEL ADVANCES.
-The University will, to the extent permitted by State law and rule, provide travel advances, upon request, of up to eighty (80) percent of budgeted expenses for authorized travel of longer than five (5) consecutive days. - 21.6 Working Papers Rights.
-Consistent with law, the provisions of Article 18, and the legitimate interests of the University, employees shall have the right to control of their personal correspondence, notes, raw data, and other working papers. - 21.7 PROTECTION FOR WHISTLEBLOWERS.
-Employees are notified that Section 112.3187, Florida Statutes, provides protection to whistleblowers and delineates their rights and responsibilities. - 21.8 COPIES OF THE AGREEMENT.
-The University shall provide the UFF with 500 copies of the ratified Agreement, shall provide a copy to each employee, and shall provide a copy to each new employee upon hiring, In addition, the University shall provide an electronic copy of the ratified Agreement and all Supplements to the UFF. - 21.9 INSTRUCTIONS.
+21.5 Travel Advances.
+The University will, to the extent permitted by State law and rule, provide travel advances, upon request, of up to eighty (80) percent of budgeted expenses for authorized travel of longer than five (5) consecutive days.

+21.6 Working Papers Rights.
+Consistent with law, the provisions of Article 18, and the legitimate interests of the University, employees shall have the right to control of their personal correspondence, notes, raw data, and other working papers.

+21.7 Protection for Whistleblowers.
+Employees are notified that Section 112.3187, Florida Statutes, provides protection to whistleblowers and delineates their rights and responsibilities.

+21.8 Copies of the Agreement.
+The University shall provide the UFF with 250 copies of the ratified Agreement and shall provide a link to the document to each existing employee, , In addition, the University shall make available an electronic copy of the ratified Agreement and all Supplements to the UFF.

+21.9 Instructions.
 The university shall provide instructions to employees regarding their responsibility for maintaining copies of emails in order to comply with the "Public Records Act," Chapter 119, Florida Statutes.

-(OTHER EMPLOYEE RIGHTS.
-VACATED)
+ARTICLE 22